Not sure about what apprenticeships are, how long they take, or what they involve?

 Are there different types of apprenticeship schemes?

 Yes, there are different types of apprenticeship schemes which cover a range of occupations.
-There are Apprenticeship Framework Pathways and newer Apprenticeship Standards.
+They are known as Apprenticeship Standards.

-Irrespective of the type of apprenticeship scheme undertaken, you will get support and on the job and off the job training and development.
+Irrespective of the type of apprenticeship scheme undertaken, you will get support, on the job and off the job training & development.

 Are all marine sector apprenticeships the same level?